-The Company's only hedging instruments are interest rate swaps that have similar critical terms to the related debt instruments, such as payment dates, maturities and notional amounts.
+The Company uses hedging instruments including interest rate swaps that have similar critical terms to the related debt instruments, such as payment dates, maturities and notional amounts.
 As all critical terms matched during the year, there was no material hedge ineffectiveness.
 The Company also uses cross currency swaps to manage foreign exchange risk associated with borrowings denominated in foreign currencies.
 These are not designated in an accounting hedge as there is a natural offset against foreign exchange movements on associated borrowings.